Bira/octopus-carnival/_drafts/wir-mm-4e-efreet.md

 ### Efreet Fireblade

 This Level 22 Soldier has 206 HP.
-Present in both books, the MV version has a Blazing Soul aura that deals 5 fire damage, and Frozen Fire.
+Present in both books, the MV version has a Blazing Soul aura that increases ongoing fire damage by 5, and Frozen Fire.
 The MM version lacks both of these traits but is still immune to fire.
 It runs with speed 6 and flies with speed 8 (hover).

 In both versions the Fireblade wields a scimitar.
 Its Reach 2 attacks mark the target for a turn on a hit.
 It can also throw the scimitar, Jedi-like, as a